 A whole industry exists to teach you compassion, but it doesn’t have to cost you money.
 You can start simply with a common exercise called the Loving Kindness Meditation.
 All you need is a quiet space and about 20 minutes, or 15 minutes if the thought of having to find 20 stresses you out.

 Sit in a comfortable position in a quiet space.
 Focus on your breath and try to clear your mind.
-The key is to be present in that space in that time.
+The key is to be present in that space at that time.
 Then mentally focus on your heart area and think about someone you feel tenderness toward.

 Focus all your attention on positive thoughts for a little bit.
 Then extend that same feeling toward yourself.
 Ruminate on that for a little while.
 Then expand that feeling out to others.
 Maybe think of someone you aren’t as close to and think tenderly about him or her.

 As time allows add more people to that circle.
 After a little practice, you can add people who don’t automatically inspire tender thoughts.
-Serious practitioners eventually add in all of humanity.
+Serious practitioners eventually add in all of the humanity.

 Several studies show that this simple and somewhat trivial exercise strengthens your sense of compassion.